AndressaSRodrigues/notes-react/README.md

-# myNotes - Your Personal Note-Taking Companion
+# myNotes - Your Personal Note Taking App

 ## Table of Contents